tobloef/putpix-3d-ts/README.md

 ## Goals

 * This project follows my [Wheel Reinventor's Principles](https://github.com/tobloef/wheel-reinventors-principles): In short, it's made from scratch for learning and to tailor it to my specific use cases.
-* Learn the maths behind 3D projection and simple lighting.
+* Learn the maths behind 3D projection and simple point lights.
 * Write an OBJ parser to load 3D models.
 * No graphics library or GPU usage.
 Just drawing one pixel at a time.
 Performance is a non-goal!